CT-Data-Haven/ctp-dash/development.md

 # City Transformation Plan dashboard -- Development

-This document contains an overview of the tools used to build draft 1 of the CTP dashboard, and guidance for its maintenance.
+This document contains an overview of the tools used to build draft 1 of the CTP dashboard, and guidance for its maintenance, updated in September 2017.

 ## Basic structure

 All code is pushed to the `master` branch.
 The `dist` folder is then pushed as a subtree to the `gh-pages` branch, following these directions: https://gist.github.com/cobyism/4730490.
 The folder structure is as follows:

 ```
+├── AUTHORS
-├── R
+├── CHANGELOG
-|  ├── R_scripts
+├── Gruntfile.js
-|  ├── Rmd
+├── LICENSE-MIT
-|  ├── input
+├── /R
 ├── README.md
+├── bower.json
+├── /bower_components
 ├── development.md
-└── dist
-   ├── bower_components
-   ├── css
-   ├── data
-   ├── favicon-16x16.png
-   ├── favicon-32x32.png
-   ├── img
+├── /dist
-   ├── index.html
+├── /docs
-   ├── js
+├── /node_modules
-   ├── json
+├── package-lock.json
-   ├── pages
+├── package.json
-   └── svg
+└── /src
 ```

 Note that the `gh-pages` branch begins at `/dist`.

 ## Major dependencies

-* All pages are made responsive with [Bootstrap](http://getbootstrap.com/), and built on top of [Keen.io](https://github.com/keen/dashboards) templates.
+* All pages are made responsive with [Bootstrap](http://getbootstrap.com/), and based on [Keen.io](https://github.com/keen/dashboards) templates.
 * A few javascript libraries, including Bootstrap's javascript components, depend on jQuery.
 * All charts depend on [D3.js v4](https://github.com/d3/d3).
 Most charts are drawn with [dimple.js](https://github.com/PMSI-AlignAlytics/dimple), though maps are drawn with an in-house chart in the `d3map.js` file.
 Other D3 plugins are used as well.
 * CSS is compiled from Sass.